DmitryGubich/cron-expression-parser/README.md

 You should see your project reviewer as a new team member you are handling the project over to.
 Provide everything you feel would be relevant for them to ramp up quickly, such as tests, a README and instructions for how to run your project in a clean OSX/Linux environment.

+# How to use it:
+ 1. Run `make install` command.
+It will create venv and install all necessary dependencies.
+ 2. Run `make run command='command'` to run the command with cron string as a single argument ('command').
+For example, `make run command='*/15 0 1,15 * 1-5 /usr/bin/find'`3.
+ 3. Run `make test` to test the command.